jerryscript-project/iotjs/docs/IoT.js-API-HTTP.md

 #### close([callback])
 * `callback: Function`

 Stop accecpting new connection to this server.
-However, the existing connections is preserved.
-When server is finally closed after all connection closed, callback is called.
+However, the existing connections are preserved.
+When server is finally closed after all connections are closed, a callback is called.

 #### setTimeout(ms, cb)

 * `ms: Number`
 * `cb: Function`

-Register cb for 'timeout' event and set socket's timeout value to ms. This event will be triggered by the underlying socket's 'timeout' event.
+Registers cb for 'timeout' event and sets socket's timeout value to ms. This event will be triggered by the underlying socket's 'timeout' event.

 If cb is not provided, the socket will be destroyed automatically after timeout.
-If you provides cb, you should handle the socket's timeout.
+If you provide cb, you should handle the socket's timeout.

 Default timeout for server is 2 minutes.